XXXmingtao/conserve-it-room-controls/README.md

 Some parts that I think may do more improvements is:

-- Heater and Air Conditioner can be seprated into single class, hence to increase their scalebility.
+- Heater and Air Conditioner can be separated into single class, hence to increase their scalability.
 For example specific mode changes and air volume etc.

 - In order to make it approach to reality, some dependencies that able to obtain the real temperature outside can be exploited.